Northern High School (Owings, Maryland): History

-During the second half of the '88-'89 school year, the Fox television network filmed a pilot episode of an unnamed television series at the school.
+During the second half of the '88–'89 school year, the Fox television network filmed a pilot episode of an unnamed television series at the school.

 Music

 The Northern High School Marching Patriots have won numerous awards and competitions.
 At USBands events, the band became 1A state champions in 2021, 2022, and 2024, and 2A state champions in 2019.
 The band won national 1AA Champions in 2022 and 2025.
 In 2025, the band tied with Chopticon High School to become group 1A co-state champions at the USBands Maryland and Virginia State Championships at Calvert Hall College High School.
 A week later, the band became the Group 1AA national champions at the USBands I A, IV A, V A, & I Open Championships in Linden, Pennsylvania.

 Demographics

-The demographic breakdown of the 1,467 students enrolled for the 2023-24 was:
+The demographic breakdown of the 1,478 students enrolled for the 2024–25 school year was: